davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [diagram]

 Uh oh.
 A proposal needs 4 votes to be accepted.
 No proposal has 4 votes.
 And there are no computers left to vote!

-TODO we could mention here, with the no-decoherence rule, it's actually worse.
-Because it's possible that node decided red and then crashed, or blue and then crashed; the no-decoherence rule is pretty strict here, we cannot proceed without knowing what it (may have) decided here.
+There's no way to make progress.
+The algorithm is stuck.

+---

+TODO we could have a little discussion here about how this situation is also very hard to repair correctly, because if you come into a situation where you have 3v3 and one crash, you don't know whether or not the crashed node ever decided on a proposal.
+If it didn't, you're free to repair however you want, but if it did, you really need to uphold the no-decoherence rule, which means making sure whichever proposal the dead node decided on becomes the winner.
+Which for you might look like hours of trawling through logs to find any evidence of a past decision being made.

+---

 TODO conclude usually, the loss of a single node can be withstood, but as we see above, not always!